MirkoHernandez/denote-folgezettel/Readme.md

 ### denote-fz-unnumbered

-Create a note with a signature "un".
+Create a note with a signature named "unnumbered".

 ### denote-fz-insert